suncoast-devs/handbook/lessons/react-state-with-fetch/index.md

 </ul>
 ```

-> **IMPORTANT** -- Any time we generate JSX dynamically such as with a `map` we
+> **IMPORTANT** -- Any time we generate JSX dynamically, such as with a `map`,
-> need to include a `key` value for the outer-most element.
-In this case we need
+> we need to include a `key` value for the outer-most element.
+In this case, we
-> a unique value for the `<li>`.
-The value only needs to be unique to it's
+> need a unique value for the `<li>`.
+The value only needs to be unique to its
 > siblings.
-So in this case the `columnIndex` is enough to tell React "this is
+So in this case, the `columnIndex` is enough to tell React "this is
 > the 0th element ... this is the 1st element ... this is the 2nd element" and
 > React will be satisfied.